TryGhost/Ghost/CONTRIBUTING.md

 ### Ghost doesn't do anything - I get a blank screen

-Sounds like you probably didn't run the right grunt command for building assets
+Sounds like you probably didn't run the right grunt command for building assets.
+You may need to run `grunt init` and if using production mode, `grunt prod` as well.

 ### SQLite3 doesn't install properly during npm install